wudi-ldd/EPAF/README.md

 ## Models and Tools in EPAF

-EPAF leverages advanced and efficient models and tools for automatic image annotation, which can be used for annotation performance validation or further semi-automatic optimization of annotation results using these tools.
+EPAF integrates these models and tools for annotation performance validation, and allows for further semi-automated optimization of annotation results.

 ### 1. **Models Used for Performance Validation**:
    - **Segformer**: